neo1908/blog/content/posts/morale.md

 Working in teams is hard, people are hard, but there are things that can make it easier.
 The morale in my team is pretty low at the moment because I don't think we're doing those things.
 <br/>

 _Side note:_ I'm a code monkey not a team lead or any of that management (ew) nonsense.
 When I say "my team" I mean _the team I'm a member of_

+_Side note 2:_ I wrote the original version of this after a particularly bad week...
+If it could fall apart it did.
+I stand by what I say but you'll notice that the post loses energy after the first section.
+I'll update it eventually and flesh out the remaining bits

 ## The things